This post may contain affiliate links which won’t change your price but will share some commission. Full Disclosure Policy.

-The smell of food coming from the kitchen (the coffee brewing will bring my husband) makes my kids get up out of bed and run to the table!
+Warm, inviting smells coming from the kitchen makes my whole family get up out of bed and run to the table!

-Waffles are my favorite, mainly because I just make the batter and add it to the waffle iron, and let it cook.
+- Simple.
+An easy recipe that you can make very quickly!
+Great for making ahead or meal prep, they store in the freezer very well.
+Just make the waffle batter and add it to the waffle iron, and let it cook.
 No flipping, no guesswork.
-While they cook, I can brew coffee, set the table and plan the day.
+While they cook, brew coffee, set the table and plan the day.

-You can OF COURSE make these Apple Cinnamon Waffles with pancake mix, just follow the instructions for waffles, and add the grated apple and cinnamon.
+You can, OF COURSE, make these Apple Cinnamon Waffles with a premade mix, just follow the instructions for waffles, and add the grated apple and cinnamon.

 - butter or whipped cream